Thearkhamknight/Object-detection/README.md

 # Object-detection
-The objective of using this object detection notebook is, using models pretrained on the Coco Dataset, to use transfer learning with Tensorflow's Object Detection API to train a selected model to detect objects in different classes within a set of images.
-In the original version of this notebook the model was trained to detect red, yellow, and green traffic lights.
+The objective of using this object detection notebook is, using models pretrained on the Coco Dataset, to use transfer learning with Tensorflow's Object
+Detection API to train a selected model to detect objects in different classes within a set of images.
+In the original version of this notebook, the model was trained to detect red, yellow, and green traffic lights.
 I trained and used this model to detect redactions, signatures, initials, and dates from a variety of documents.
 When you run this notebook, you will be cloning two other repositories to your local work space, driving-object-detection and
 Ex_Scripts.
+After this notebook is finished running, you will have the trained model exported inside your local driving-object-detection repository with the name trained_model.tar.gz as well as metrics on how your model performs.

 This Tensorflow Object Detection API is the original creation of Yuki Takahashi, with the GitHub username Yuki678.
 I merely modified a few scripts to make it more compatible so it can be run more smoothly.
-For further credit to Mr. Takahashi, see the end of this README.
+For credits and licensing information, see the end of this README.
-The objective is, using models pretrained on the Coco Dataset, to use transfer learning with Tensorflow's Object Detection API to train a selected model to detect objects in different classes within a set of images.
-For example, Mr. Takahashi trained this model to detect red, yellow, and green traffic lights.
-I used this model to detect redactions, signatures, initials, and dates from a variety of documents.
-If you would like to see how this performed with my data, I included it as a binary asset in the release of this repository with this link: https://github.com/Thearkhamknight/Object-detection/releases/tag/v0.0-alpha .
-The name of the file is TF_exec_doc_inference.nbconvert.ipynb.
-Note: When you run this notebook, you will be cloning two other repositories to your local work space, driving-object-detection and
-Ex_Scripts.

-When this notebook is finished running, you will have the trained model exported inside your local driving-object-detection repository with the name trained_model.tar.gz .
-The evaluation cell, cell 31, will give you precise metrics on how your model performs.
-It will tell you the Average Precision and Average Recall at different IOU thresholds and for different sizes of the output bounding boxes.
-Coco defines a small area as between 0 and 32^2 pixels, medium area as between 32^2 pixels and 96^2 pixels, and large area as between 96^2 pixels and 1e5^2 pixels.
-(For more information on IOU and Average Precision, check out the links I provide at the end of this README.)
-Finally, the inference cell, which is the last cell, will visually show you how well your model performs on your test images.
-The model or detector will output the bounding boxes, the class that each bounding box belongs to, and the detection scores or probabilities for each respective bounding box belonging to its class.
-This information will be visually superimposed on your test set images so you can verify visually how your model performs.
-With the information provided by both the evaluation and inference cells, you will be able to analyze how your model performs both numerically and visually.

 ## Installation:
 The installation is for this Object Detection notebook is fairly straightforward.
 Make sure you have Python and Jupyter Notebook installed in your work space in order to run this notebook.
 This Object Detection notebook will also clone the driving-object-detection and Ex_Scripts repositories to your work space so ensure that you have enough memory.
-One thing I would like to note is that some of the terminal commands are specific to the Debian OS, therefore you will have to change some of them to fit your OS (For example on a Mac OS you will have to change apt-get install to brew install).
-After cloning the driving-object-detection repository, open the README.MD file within that repository for more information on how to add additional models, convert the exported model to earlier versions of Tensorflow, and increase inference speed.
-I have also included Mr. Takahashi's original README.MD file in this repository as README_V2.MD so you can access it from this repository as well.
+One thing I would like to note is that some of the terminal commands are specific to the Debian OS.

 ## Instructions for using your own data:
 This notebook uses transfer learning, using models pretrained on the Coco dataset.
 Before cloning the driving-object-detection and Ex_Scripts repositories, you will need to decide which model you would like to use.
 This occurs in cell 5.
-Here is the link for additional Tensorflow Object-Detection Models trained on Coco: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md
+You can choose from four models: ssd_mobilenet_v2_320x320_coco17_tpu-8, ssd_mobilenet_v2_fpnlite_320x320_coco17_tpu-8, centernet_resnet50_v1_fpn_512x512_coco17_tpu-8, and centernet_resnet101_v1_fpn_512x512_coco17_tpu-8.
+You should consider the scope and goal of your project, hardware constraints, and speed-accuracy tradeoff when deciding which model to use.
+To see more models trained on Coco and to examine the speed-accuracy tradeoff for each model, see this link: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md

 Most of the significant changes you will make will come after cell 18, which is where you clone the driving-object-detection and Ex_Scripts repositories.
 For your reference, this is what cell 18 is: